GoogleCloudPlatform/gcp-fedramp-quickstart/README.md

 $ terraform apply
 ```

-* Deploy the resources in threetierworkload/loadbalancer-mig folder to create resources such as , MIG, , Load Balancer, Cloud Armor, Google Managed SSL, Managed DNS etc.
+* Deploy the resources in threetierworkload/loadbalancer-mig folder to create resources such as , MIG, Cloud Load Balancing, Cloud Armor, Google Managed SSL, Managed DNS and so on.

 ```
 $ cd /{output-path}/threetierworkload/loadbalancer-mig